fearneyork/react-calculator/README.md

 Another feature that is on the roadmap for the the future, is to allow keyboard input, which is on list for future features.
 Again due to the time contstraints I decided to leave this feature out of the MVP.

+### Some unescessary useEffect calls

+There's a lot of dependencies to the useEffect in App.tsx when the only absolute dependency is secondNum being set/changed.
+It would be good to go back and refactor this in a way that is more efficient.
+Further research into useCallback would be beneficial.

 ## How to run

 ### Prerequisites